tdody/tdody.github.io/_posts/2019-11-10-Sales-Forecast.md

     	 done with Lasso
     	 done with Bayesian
     	 done with Random Forest
     	 done with LGBM
-    [12:35:19] WARNING: src/objective/regression_obj.cu:152: reg:linear is now deprecated in favor of reg:squarederror.
-    [12:35:19] WARNING: src/learner.cc:686: Tree method is automatically selected to be 'approx' for faster speed.
-To use old behavior (exact greedy algorithm on single machine), set tree_method to 'exact'. done with XGB
+    	 done with XGB
     Testing on month: 29
     	 done with Ridge
     	 done with Lasso
     	 done with Bayesian
     	 done with Random Forest
     	 done with LGBM
-    [14:14:34] WARNING: src/objective/regression_obj.cu:152: reg:linear is now deprecated in favor of reg:squarederror.
-    [14:14:34] WARNING: src/learner.cc:686: Tree method is automatically selected to be 'approx' for faster speed.
-To use old behavior (exact greedy algorithm on single machine), set tree_method to 'exact'. done with XGB
+    	 done with XGB
     Testing on month: 30
     	 done with Ridge
     	 done with Lasso
     	 done with Bayesian
     	 done with Random Forest
     	 done with LGBM
-    [15:45:01] WARNING: src/objective/regression_obj.cu:152: reg:linear is now deprecated in favor of reg:squarederror.
-    [15:45:01] WARNING: src/learner.cc:686: Tree method is automatically selected to be 'approx' for faster speed.
-To use old behavior (exact greedy algorithm on single machine), set tree_method to 'exact'. done with XGB
+    	 done with XGB
     Testing on month: 31
     	 done with Ridge
     	 done with Lasso
     	 done with Bayesian
     	 done with Random Forest
     	 done with LGBM
-    [17:46:47] WARNING: src/objective/regression_obj.cu:152: reg:linear is now deprecated in favor of reg:squarederror.
-    [17:46:47] WARNING: src/learner.cc:686: Tree method is automatically selected to be 'approx' for faster speed.
-To use old behavior (exact greedy algorithm on single machine), set tree_method to 'exact'. done with XGB
     Testing on month: 32
     	 done with Ridge
     	 done with Lasso
     	 done with Bayesian
     	 done with Random Forest
     	 done with LGBM
-    [20:04:32] WARNING: src/objective/regression_obj.cu:152: reg:linear is now deprecated in favor of reg:squarederror.
-    [20:04:32] WARNING: src/learner.cc:686: Tree method is automatically selected to be 'approx' for faster speed.
-To use old behavior (exact greedy algorithm on single machine), set tree_method to 'exact'. done with XGB
+    	 done with XGB